johanngerberding/efficientnet-pytorch/README.md

 # TODOs

-* DataLoader for ImageNet (the smaller Kaggle subset)
+* Dataset & DataLoader for ImageNet (the smaller Kaggle subset), check this out in more detail!
 * training script
 * utils for models (make all the code a bit more generic and clean)
 * Data Augmentation (albumentations?)